Money Tree Not Growing? 8 Problems & Easy Fix!

 However, it doesn’t grow that tall inside the house.
 It can grow to a height between 4 to 6 feet indoors.

-If you fulfill the basic requirements of the money tree by providing it sufficient light, water, and fertilizer, you will see a lot of growth in the plant.
+If you fulfill the basic requirements of the money tree by providing it with sufficient light, water, and fertilizer, you will see a lot of growth in the plant.

 Besides incorrect watering and inappropriate lighting, many other reasons can hinder the growth of your money tree.